chapel-lang/chapel/doc/rst/language/spec/tuples.rst

-.. function:: proc isTuple(type: t) param
+.. function:: proc isTuple(type t) param

    Returns true if ``t`` is a tuple; otherwise false.